 Last but not least, your return on investment (ROI) is one of the most important metrics into how successful your overall strategy is based on how much you’ve spent.

 Sales cycles for the B2B healthcare industry generally require more time and money than most other industries.
-In fact, the average projected cost of healthcare leads for 2022 is $162—the second highest rate of any industry, according to Linchpin SEO, a web design and marketing company Linchpin SEO.
+In fact, the average projected cost of healthcare leads last year was $162—the second highest rate of any industry, according to web design and marketing firm Linchpin SEO.

-With sales cycles typically lasting months or even years among healthcare providers, maximizing your ROI is essential to ensuring you aren’t wasting time or money on ineffective marketing tactics.
+With sales cycles typically spanning months or even years among healthcare providers, maximizing your ROI is essential to ensuring you aren’t wasting time or money on ineffective marketing tactics.

 Calculate your ROI by measuring the time and resources invested in content creation, conversion rates, and sales revenue KPIs to understand the associated cost and sales revenue per lead and how long it takes for leads to convert to customers.